 Buy tea bags that are specifically biodegradable.
 You can also buy loose leaf tea.
 Loose-leaf can be a way to try new and exciting herbal teas and combos!
 You can even get portable tea infusers so you can still make some tea if you’re in a rush.

-It’s better to buy from small brands who care about the environment and ethics like The Natural Health Market.
+It’s better to buy from small brands who care about the environment.
 Big brands aren’t necessarily evil, but they are the ones causing the most harm.

 Try to buy from small local tea companies, and B-Corporations, but what’s even better is growing your own tea.
 You can grow Camellia sinensis at home which is where black tea, green tea, and white tea comes from.
 It works best in warm environments, but a plant light and a greenhouse can yield results.
 Here’s how to grow and make tea from scratch.
 You can easily make herbal tea with your favourite fruits, peppermint leaves, or ginger.